"Its Not What You Look At But What You See" Henry David Thoreau

 Copyright

-All products and services offered on or are facilitated through our website are the sole propery of Terry Asker Photography LLC.
+All products and services offered on or facilitated through our website are the sole propery of Terry Asker and Terry Asker Photography.
 At no time during your visit to our website or after purchasing one of our products are you allowed to duplicate, redistribute or resell our products.
 All our names, products, images, logos, textual content and services are copyrighted, trademarked and thereby protected by US and International laws.

 Usage of Forms